KirillRotko/multilogin/README.md

 - **visitDuration**: Duration (in seconds) to stay on each website.
 - **visitTimeout**: Timeout (in minutes) before the next batch of visits starts.
 - **moveMouseRandomly**: Boolean to enable or disable random mouse movements.
 - **maxProcesses**: Maximum number of concurrent processes to run.
-(Not recomemnded to set higher than 5, each one is profile browser.
+(Not recomemnded to set higher than 5, each one is runningprofile browser.
 So the higher the value, the more PC resources it will consume)

 ## How to install extensions

 1. Visit the [Chrome Web Store](https://chromewebstore.google.com/?hl=en-GB).
 2. Choose an extension and copy its ID from the address bar: https://chromewebstore.google.com/detail/extension-name/extension-id
-3. Paste the ID into CRXViewer and select "Download as ZIP".
+3. Paste the ID into [CRXViewer](https://crxviewer.com) and select "Download as ZIP".
 4. Extract your ZIP file into a new folder into extensions folder of the project.
 5. Open the `config.php` file and write path to your extension folder in the extensions array